wendymillerr/javaScript-exercises/README.md

 # javaScript-exercises :)
-- Repository created to practice concepts learned in JavaScript, HTML and CSS.
+- Repository created to practice concepts learned in JavaScript, HTML and CSS